-A breastfed child receives at most 1% of his mother’s dose when she uses oral medication.
+A breastfed child receives at most 1% of their mother’s dose when she uses oral medication.
 It is rarely recommended to avoid or stop breastfeeding, according to Caroline Morin and Ema Ferreira, pharmacists and researchers at the Research Centre of the CHU Ste-Justine.

 Nevertheless, some drugs raise concern and that is why, for each patient, the doctor and pharmacist must take many factors into account before pronouncing their verdict.